SUSAN JOHNSON: THE WOMAN WITH THE BIG VOICE

 Susan Johnson (drawn by Hirschfeld) with Eddie Foy Jr., James Gannon and Art Lund in “Donnybrook” (1961).

 She only appeared in five musicals that were recorded.
 Yet if you are someone like me, who treasures their collection of original cast albums (be they on vinyl or CD), you know the name Susan Johnson.
-Though she never played the lead on Broadway, she excelled in larger-than-life supporting roles that usually win Tonys for those who created them.
+Rarely the lead on Broadway, she instead excelled in larger-than-life supporting roles that usually win Tonys for those who create them.
 But Susan Johnson wasn’t so lucky.
-In fact, she an especially bad run of luck as it turned out — not only with the shows she did (most of which were unsuccessful), but also in her private life.
+In fact, she had an especially bad run of it.
+Not only with the shows she did (most of which were unsuccessful), but also in her private life.
 She was born ninety-five years ago today and lived till the age of seventy-five, though we were cheated of seeing her play roles as she matured due to her decision to quit the Broadway stage when she was only thirty-four.

 Jo Sullivan (left) and Susan Johnson in “The Most Happy Fella” (1956).

 The unfortunate circumstances surrounding her taking leave from New York involved a serious motorcycle accident where Johnson sustained life-threatening injuries to her brain (a fractured skull) and inner ear issues that left her with temporary deafness that affected her singing voice.
 When her hearing eventually returned, she was immobilized for eighteen months.
-He wore a neck brace and used crutches for a long time and lamented her inability to sing anymore.
+She had to wear a neck brace, used crutches for a long time, and lamented her inability to sing anymore.
 “It sounded like my voice originated from a box in another room,” she told the L.A.
 Times in 1988.

 It didn’t stop her from acting and singing entirely, however, though certainly the pressure cooker of the New York theatre could have been an additional factor in her exit from Broadway.
 Many theatre stars of the 1950s left for personal reasons during the tumultuous decades of the 60s and 70s never to return, instead going into academia or regional and even community theatre.
 Kim Stanley, acclaimed as one of the greatest actresses to ever appear on Broadway did just that, with her last Broadway show being a 1964 Actors Studio production of Chekhov’s Three Sisters.
 She did sporadic work on TV and on film, but never came back to the New York stage.